DonDebonair/pelican-bootstrap3/README.md

 ### Footer

 The footer will display a copyright message using the AUTHOR variable and the year of the latest post.
+If a content license mark is enabled (see above), that will be shown as well.

 ## Screenshot